vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 {{< img src="action-bar.png" alt="Action bar" >}}

-## Global Properties
+## Default Injector Parameters

-Global properties contains every JVM options, Java system properties and environment variables used by all of your simulations by default.
+Default injector parameters contains every Java system properties and environment variables used by all of your simulations by default.
 Editing those properties will be propagated to all the simulations.
 You can access it by clicking on the top right corner of the page.

 If you don't want to use the default properties, check `Use custom global properties` and enter your own.

-{{< img src="properties.png" alt="Properties" >}}
+{{< img src="default-injector-properties.png" alt="Properties" >}}

-If you want specific properties for a simulation, you will be allowed to ignore those properties by checking the `Override Global Properties` box when creating or editing the simulation:
+If you want specific properties for a simulation, you will be allowed to ignore those properties by checking the `Ignore defaults` box when creating or editing the simulation:

-{{< img src="override.png" alt="Override" >}}
+{{< img src="override-injector-properties.png" alt="Override" >}}

 ## Creating a simulation